 For smaller bites and food items to take home, the market at Place Jeanne d’Arc is the one to visit.
 This market is meant to recreate the atmosphere of an Alsatian village, and you can find local products such as cheeses and cured meats, traditional Alsatian Christmas cookies, gingerbread, French liqueurs, and lots of other indulgences.

-Many of the items at Place Jeanne d’Arc and throughout all the markets are packaged so that they will get through Customs without a problem if you are hoping to bring them back to the US or elsewhere (i.e., cheeses and meats are often vacuum-sealed).
+Many of the items at Place Jeanne d’Arc and throughout all the markets are packaged to get through Customs without a problem if you are hoping to bring them back to the US or elsewhere (i.e., cheeses and meats are often vacuum-sealed).
 If in doubt, ask the vendor.

 Place de l’Ancienne Douane